 History & Culture

-Four hundred years ago, Englishman John Smith and a small crew of adventurers set out in an open boat to explore the Chesapeake Bay.
+Over four hundred years ago, Englishman John Smith and a small crew of adventurers set out in an open boat to explore the Chesapeake Bay.
 Between 1607 and 1609, Smith mapped and documented nearly 3,000 miles of the Bay and its rivers.
-Along the way they visited many thriving American Indian communities and gaterhed information about this "fruitful and delightsome land".
+Along the way they visited many thriving American Indian communities and gathered information about this "fruitful and delightsome land".
 In December 2006, the U.S. Congress designated the routes of Smith's explorations of the Chesapeake as a national historic trail -- the first national water trail.

 Smith's maps and writings influenced exploration and settlement of eastern North America for many generations, and they are a remarkable record of the indigenous cultures and the natural environment of the 17th century Chesapeake.